godotengine/godot-docs/classes/class_portal.rst

 Portal nodes are used to enable visibility between :ref:`Room<class_Room>`\ s.

+.. rst-class:: classref-introduction-group

 Description
 -----------

-``Portal``\ s are a special type of :ref:`MeshInstance<class_MeshInstance>` that allow the portal culling system to 'see' from one room to the next.
+**Portal**\ s are a special type of :ref:`MeshInstance<class_MeshInstance>` that allow the portal culling system to 'see' from one room to the next.
 They often correspond to doors and windows in level geometry.
 By only allowing :ref:`Camera<class_Camera>`\ s to see through portals, this allows the system to cull out all the objects in rooms that cannot be seen through portals.
 This is a form of **occlusion culling**, and can greatly increase performance.

 There are some limitations to the form of portals: